paralevel/secret-actions-for-shortcuts/README.md

 > It's possible to extract some useful information from the output of the actions, for example the updated value of a parameter – by selecting a different detail for the output type <sup>[[iOS guide]](https://support.apple.com/guide/shortcuts/adjust-variables-apda36b9018b/ios) [[macOS guide]](https://support.apple.com/guide/shortcuts-mac/adjust-variables-apda36b9018b/mac)

 > [!NOTE]
-> Only tested to work on iOS 26 and macOS 26
+> Only confirmed to work on iOS 26 and macOS 26

 <br>